Skip to content

 Kishan DhavanKrishan DhavanKishan DhawanKishen DhawanKrishen DhawanKrishin DhawanKrishna Dhawanकृष्ण धवन

 Krishan Dhawan is an Indian actor, best known for Tamil cinema.
 Krishan Dhawan began their career in 1981.
-With 30 credits to their name and an average audience rating of 6.2, Krishan Dhawan remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Krishan Dhawan remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Krishan Dhawan's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits